Wumpers/blog/_posts/2023-09-23-ms-rewards.markdown

 date:   2023-09-23 21:32:17 +0100
 categories: update
 ---
-The rewards redemption calculator is currently quite limited in scope, but with more data I plan to update the app.
+The rewards redemption calculator is currently quite limited in scope, but with more data I plan to update the code.

 Check out the [sub Reddit][sub-reddit] for more info.